drush-ops/drush/docs/dependency-injection.md

 Autowire
 ------------------
 :octicons-tag-24: 13
 Command files may inject services by adding the Drupal [AutowireTrait](https://www.drupal.org/node/3396179) to their command class.
-This way, most constructor parameter type hints will nudge Drupal to find the correct service.
-When the type hint is insufficient, an [#[Autowire] Attribute](https://www.drupal.org/node/3396179) on the constructor property can direct Drupal to the right service.
-If this is still insufficient, the commandfile may implement its own `create()` method ...
+This way, constructor parameter type hints will nudge Drupal to find and inject the correct service.
+When a type hint is insufficient, an [#[Autowire] Attribute](https://www.drupal.org/node/3396179) on the constructor property (with _service:_ named argument) can direct Drupal to the right service.
+If your commandfile is not found by Drush, add the `-vvv` option for debug info about service instantiation.
+If Autowire is still insufficient, a commandfile may omit Autowire and implement its own `create()` method ...

 create() method
 ------------------